When Should I Buy Nursing and Maternity Bras?

 Bah!
 You’re asking the boob-challenged pregnant lady what to do with your boobs.
 And the truth is, I don’t know.
 Firstly because I’m as flat-chested as your friendly neighborhood wall, and secondly because it’s just plain different for every pregnant woman.

 Here’s what happened to me, and what seems to be happening again this go-around: my chest went up a little over a cup size in the first trimester (from a small A, practically AA, to a B) but the band size stayed the same (32).
 Then at some point in the early second trimester, I moved up to a 34B.
-I bought a small handful of 32B bras at Target (I admit being small-chested has its benefits, what with the cheap price tags and general cuteness of available bras) in the first trimester, and then went the bands started pinching I bought these awesome little expander things at Mimi Maternity for $2.00 (no longer available here) .
-They hook onto your bras and add that extra inch or two or three (these bra extenders are available here), WITHOUT having to buy new bras.
+I bought a small handful of 32B bras at Target (I admit being small-chested has its benefits, what with the cheap price tags and general cuteness of available bras) in the first trimester, and then when the bands started pinching I bought these awesome little expander things at Mimi Maternity for $2.00 (a similar option is available here).
+They hook onto your bras and add that extra inch or two or three WITHOUT having to buy new bras.

 In the third trimester, close to my due date, I grew again, although I can’t remember what size I got.
 But I figured the third trimester was the right time to make the switch to “real” nursing bras.
 I bought two or three in my current size, and surprise!
 They never, ever fit properly postpartum.
 My cup size went up AGAIN when my milk came in, and then after we got our breastfeeding routine established, my cup size went down and my band size went up.
 So…yeah, I ended up at a local lingerie boutique (armed with a coupon from my lactation consultant) getting professionally measured and spending a fortune on a couple nursing bras, but wouldn’t you know it, those suckers were COMFORTABLE and I wore them until they disintegrated off my body.